kfs214/ruri-iro/.github/CONTRIBUTING.md

 ### Good First Issue

-The "Good First Issue" tag highlights easy tasks within our project that are ideal for new contributors.
+The "[good first issue](https://github.com/kfs214/ruri-iro/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)" tag highlights easy tasks within our project that are ideal for new contributors.
 These tasks don't require much prior knowledge and serve as a great entry point for participation.
 They typically involve addressing minor issues or implementing straightforward features.
 It's a welcoming opportunity for newcomers to engage with our project and learn as they contribute!

 ## Pull Requests